-The STS Coding Workshop is an annual in-person educational event designed specifically for cardiothoracic surgery coders, surgeons, and other billing professionals.
+The STS Coding Workshop traditionally has been an annual in-person educational event designed specifically for cardiothoracic surgery coders, surgeons, and other billing professionals.
 In 2021, the event became virtual; the 2023 Coding Workshop takes place February 10-11 and will be available for purchase as a digital product after the event.

 Coding Help Desk

 The STS Coding Help Desk is designed to assist STS members and their staff with coding, billing, and reimbursement challenges.
 This valuable, free service provides users with the opportunity to submit specific coding questions for private response via e-mail.

 On October 1, 2015, ICD-9 CM and PCS codes were transitioned to ICD-10-CM and PCS.
 A list of resources are below.